moliver28/research-handbook/content/handbook/company/okrs/_index.md

 ---
-title: "OKRs at GitLab"
+title: "Approach to OKRs at GitLab"
-description: "OKRs stands for Objective-Key Results and are our quarterly objectives.
-OKRs are how to achieve the goal of the Key Performance Indicators KPIs."
+description: "An overview of how OKRs are done at GitLab."
 ---

 This page generally covers OKRs _at_ GitLab, including: